-Widespread Panic was a leader among the so-called ”jam bands,” a loosely connected scene of groups like Phish and String Cheese Incident that followed in the footsteps of the Grateful Dead, playing long, meandering improvisations in concerts that often lasted for hours.
+Widespread Panic was a leader among the so-called ”jam bands,” a loosely connected scene of groups like Phish and String Cheese Incident that followed in the footsteps of the Grateful Dead and Bruce Hampton’s Grease Band, playing long, meandering improvisations in concerts that often lasted for hours.

 Like the Grateful Dead, Widespread Panic also toured constantly, drawing big crowds despite meager record sales.
 None of the group’s 10 albums went gold, but it was among the country’s most successful touring bands.
 In 2001 the group earned $14 million from 83 concerts, according to Billboard.

 Widespread Panic brought a bluesy, Southern-rock sound to its improvisations, drawing frequent comparisons to the Allman Brothers.